Postdoctoral Appointment Guidelines

 The time as a postdoctoral scholar is counted in calendar months; any month during which you were employed as a postdoctoral scholar counts as one month towards your time limit.

-During my time at the University of Oregon, I have also have been a pro tem instructor.
+During my time at the University of Oregon, I have also been a pro tem instructor.
 Does this time count toward my time limit?

 It depends.
 Any time during which you were working exclusively as a pro tem instructor or otherwise not employed as a postdoctoral scholar does not count toward the time limit.
 However, your time working as a postdoctoral scholar, even part-time, counts towards the 3-year/5-year limit.
 Note that after January 1, 2018, postdoctoral scholars may not be concurrently employed as instructors.